andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - ApplicationStart - You typically use this deployment lifecycle event to restart services that were stopped during ApplicationStop
     - AllowTraffic - During this deployment lifecycle event, internet traffic is allowed to access instances after a deployment.
 This event is reserved for the AWS CodeDeploy agent and cannot be used to run scripts
     - Summary:
-      - EC2 / On-Premises: think “BeforeInstall → AfterInstall → ApplicationStart → ValidateService”
+      - EC2 / On-Premises: “BeforeInstall → AfterInstall → ApplicationStart → ValidateService”
+      - ECS (blue / green): BeforeInstall → AfterInstall → AfterAllowTestTraffic → BeforeAllowTraffic → AfterAllowTraffic
-      - Lambda / ECS: think “BeforeAllowTraffic → AfterAllowTraffic”
+      - Lambda: “BeforeAllowTraffic → AfterAllowTraffic”
     - Scenario: DownloadBundle deployment lifecycle throws error: UnknownError: not opened for reading error ==> Possible causes:
       - The EC2 instance’s IAM profile does not have permission to access the application code in the Amazon S3.
       - An Amazon S3 internal error occurs.